 How much do your puppies cost?

 Our puppies are not from a cheap backyard breeding program.
-Puppy prices range from $950-$2050.
+Puppy prices range from $1800-2500.
 There are alot of factors taken into consideration when determining price of a puppy.
-Stud fees, health testing, veterinary costs, travel expenses and titled lineage in pedigree as well as accomplishments (titles) are a few things we take into consideration.
+Stud fees, health testing, veterinary costs, travel expenses and titled lineage in a pedigree as well as individual accomplishments (titles) are a few things we take into consideration.
 We do not price puppies according to gender or color.
 We also do not charge a different price within a litter whether your are a pet only home, working home or breeding home.

 We have invested thousands in our breeding dogs to ensure that we produce healthy sound puppies.
 Our buyers value this aspect and respect the price we choose for each litter.
 Buying a puppy should never be based on price alone.

 wHAT AGE DO YOU ALLOW YOUR PUPPIES TO JOIN THEIR NEW FAMILIES?